cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/cross-sectional-study-design/cross-sectional-exploration-beta-diversity-analysis-with-microbiomestat.md

 <figure><img src="../.gitbook/assets/Screenshot 2023-10-10 at 19.54.22.png" alt=""><figcaption></figcaption></figure>

-In the example above, we did not specifiy the specific time point, though the function has the flexibility to visualize a specific time point as shown later.
-After the visualization, we usually proceed to more rigorous statistical testing and calculate p-values.
+In the example above, we did not specifiy the specific time point, though the function has the flexibility to visualize a specific time point by using `time.var` and `t.level`.
+After the visualization, we can conduct more rigorous statistical testing and calculate p-values.
 To rigorously test the association between the microbial community and a covariate of interest while adjusting for other covariates, we can use `generate_beta_test_single`, which is based on PERMANOVA using distance matrices.

 ```r
 generate_beta_test_single(